microsoft/Elastic-Silicon-Interconnect/docs/concepts/index.md

 This document contains pseudocode examples mostly written in a C-style.
 The examples are intended to be demonstrative of concepts, and thus the syntax is irrelevant.
-When we go about describing HLI as an extension to SystemVerilog and other languages, we expect the syntax to be quite different, but the semantics to be identical.
+When we go about describing ESI as an extension to SystemVerilog and other languages, we expect the syntax to be quite different, but the semantics to be identical.